For

 Acquiring one particular you'll be able to afford, inside a place you want to reside in, getting the finance and obtaining it on the right rate has normally been the challenge.

-even so, there seems to be a deliberate push to reduced house costs.
+Now, even so, there seems to be a deliberate push to reduced house costs.

 Nicely, for anyone who want property rates to fall so everyone else can obtain in, be cautious what you want for.

-decrease rates as all people appears to want, may come with a "market trap".
+Housing affordability, or decrease rates as all people appears to want, may come with a "market trap".

 Much like a "value trap' - when shares seem inexpensive only for them to obtain even cheaper as investors plug in lower earnings - a dramatic drop in residence prices would place a really serious dent in shopper investing.